The Mission Inn Hotel & Spa

 The Mission Inn, now known as The Mission Inn Hotel & Spa, is a historic landmark hotel in downtown Riverside, California.
 Although a composite of many architectural styles, it is generally considered the largest Mission Revival Style building in the United States.
+Frank Augustus Miller borrowed architectural elements from California missions and European castles as he developed the property from 1880 till his death in 1935.
+He also acquired antiques and art from his travels around the world.

 Mission Inn Hotel & Spa is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

-The owners are Duane and Kelly Roberts.
-The latter serves as vice chairman and chief operating officer.

 History

 The property began as an adobe boarding house called Glenwood Cottage, built by engineer/surveyor Christopher Columbus Miller and on November 22, 1876, the Millers took their first paying guest.
 In February 1880, Miller's son Frank Augustus Miller purchased the hotel and land from his father.
 It became a full-service hotel in the early 1900s due to California's economic citrus boom and warm weather, attracting wealthy travelers and investors from the East Coast and Europe.
 In 1902, Frank changed the name to the "Glenwood Mission Inn" and started building, in a variety of styles, until he died in 1935.